earthly/earthly/docs/cloud/satellites/byoc/aws/manual.md

 }
 ```

-Follow [AWS' guide to create a new instance role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role), associating this new policy with your role.
+Follow the [AWS guide to create a new instance role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role), associating this new policy with your role.

 ### Compute Role